mtpereira/home-brewing-workshop/slides.md

 3. Presenting the brewers: French press, V60, and AeroPress
     1. Brewing method
-    2. Brewing variables and constants
+    2. Brewing variables
-    4. Brew 1 simple recipe with each brewer
+    4. Brew (at least) 1 simple recipe with each brewer
 ---

 # Introduction